oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 <p></p>

-4. Take note of your FreeSQL (or LiveSQL) credentials.
+4. Take note of your FreeSQL credentials.
 You will need the following values:

       - Hostname
       - Port